Colin-b/pytest_httpx/README.md

         response = client.post("https://test_url", content=b"This is the body")
 ```

-#### Matching on HTTP json body
+##### Matching on HTTP JSON body

-Use `match_json` parameter to specify the json that will be matched with the json decoded HTTP body to reply to.
+Use `match_json` parameter to specify the JSON decoded HTTP body to reply to.
-Only one of `match_json` and `match_content` should be used.

-Maching is performed on equality after json decoding the body.
+Matching is performed on equality.

 ```python
 import httpx